brysonbw/react-native-tipper/README.md

 - Enter bill amount and toggle slider to selected tip percentage to calculate tip and total bill amount

 ## Download & Run App
-> Expo Store is the only option available at the moment to run the app.
-Currently awaiting review for app to be approved for release on Google Play Store - will provide link to download once approved.

 ### Expo Store
-- Before running the app with Expo/Expo Go you **must** do the following:
+Before running the app with Expo/Expo Go you **must** do the following:
-  1. Download [Expo Go](https://expo.dev/client) from Google Play or Apple Store
+1) Download [Expo Go](https://expo.dev/client) from Google Play or Apple Store

-  2. Proceed to create an account and Login into your account within Expo Go
+2) Proceed to create an account and login within Expo Go

-  3. After creating an account, logging in, and downloading Expo Go on your device:
+3) After creating an account, logging in, and downloading Expo Go on your device:

      - Visit this link https://expo.dev/@brysonbw/tipper?serviceType=classic&distribution=expo-go

      - Follow set instructions once on the page and run app

-### Google Play Store
--  Awaiting review for app to be approved for release on Google Play Store - will update README once approved

-### Apple Store
-- If you wish to run the app on iOS follow the Expo Store Option instructions above

 ## Technologies